reenatoteixeira/dio-netflix-clone/README.md

-# Página inicial da Netflix.
+# Netflix home page.
-Recriando a página inicial da Netflix para o projeto da Digital Innovation One.
+Recreating the Netflix home page to the Digital Innovation One project.